ashutoshmjain/gita/src/prologue.md

 ## reasech and notes:

+[^8th]: The eighth incarnation
-[^8th]: `Vishnu` - the manifestative potency of supreme knowledge manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
-It is said to attains full invocation of all facets of eight-fold nature in the eighth incarnation (`Krsna`).
-Thus eighth incarnation is the only full embodiment of supreme knowledge.
-Ninth incarnation (`Buddha`) is to extend the universe through messages of peace, harmony and equanimity; while tenth incarnation is to move the consciousness into a new universe through machine tools and automation (`Kalki`)
+- `Vishnu` - the manifestative potency of supreme knowledge manifests, from smallest particle to the biggest universe, through it's eightfold basic nature.
+It is said to attains full invocation of all facets of eight-fold nature in the eighth incarnation.
+Thus eighth incarnation is the only full embodiment of supreme knowledge. `Krasna` is the full (8th) incarnation of `Vishnu`.
+Also called `Krishna` in north India in which case his name is same as the author of `Mahabharata` — `Krishna Dwaipaiyana`.
+- Ninth incarnation (`Buddha`) is to extend the universe through messages of peace, harmony and equanimity; while tenth incarnation is to move the consciousness into a new universe through machine tools and automation (`Kalki`)

 ---

+[^immortals]:  Immortal Eight
-[^immortals]:  In Hindu scriptures, there are frequent mentions of eight `Chiranjeevies`.
+- In Hindu scriptures, there are frequent mentions of eight `Chiranjeevies`.
 The literal meaning is the one who lives for very long time such that they may be seen as immortals.
 Among them are Ved Vyasa, Parshu Rama, Ashwathama, Vibishana, Krupacharya, Hanumaan, Mahabali and Markandeya.

 ---